szczyglis-dev/py-gpt/docs/source/modes.rst

 Agent-related application settings are available under ``Settings -> Agents and experts``.
 The **Chat with Agents** section contains settings intended for this workflow. ``Show full tool-chain in Chat with Agents`` is disabled by default.
 When enabled, the final response stores and displays the complete chain of normal tool calls performed during the workflow, with a separate expandable Request/Response pair for each tool call.
 Internal orchestration and worker-management tools are excluded.

+The runtime iteration limits are configurable in the same section:

+* ``Max iterations (Chat / Orchestrator)`` - main-agent iteration limit for Chat and Orchestrator.
+Default: ``48``.
+* ``Max iterations (Swarm)`` - main-agent/orchestrator iteration limit for Swarm.
+Default: ``4096``.
+* ``Worker max iterations`` - per-worker iteration limit in all Chat with Agents modes.
+Default: ``24``.

+For every limit, ``0`` means **unlimited**.
+An iteration is an internal agent reasoning/tool-call cycle, not a user conversation turn.
+Higher or unlimited values may substantially increase API calls, token consumption, execution time, and tool activity.
+In Swarm, this can combine with the lack of a worker-count limit, so unlimited settings should be used with particular care.

 Options specific to older agent implementations are kept in the **Legacy** tab. ``Display full agent output in chat view`` controls full output rendering for legacy agent modes, while ``Display a tray notification when the goal is achieved`` controls legacy agent completion notifications.
 These Legacy options do not control the Chat with Agents tool-chain display.

 RAG, attachments and artifacts